 If you’re an employee, your employer claims a tax deduction for the concessional contributions (namely, for Superannuation Guarantee contributions and salary-sacrificed contributions, and additional employer contributions).
 Salary sacrificed contributions also reduce an employee’s assessable income for tax purposes.

 If you’re self-employed, or substantially not employed, then you can claim a tax deduction for concessional contributions when lodging your income tax return.
-(Note that from 1 July 2017, employees will also be able to make tax-deductible super contributions: see SuperGuide article Employees can make tax-deductible super contributions from July 2017.)
+(Note that from 1 July 2017, employees will also be able to make tax-deductible super contributions: see SuperGuide article Employees can now make tax-deductible super contributions (since July 2017).)

 Extra contributions tax for high-income earners: Since 1 July 2012, any individual earning more than $300,000 is hit with additional contributions tax of 15%, taking the total tax take on concessional super contributions of high-income earners to 30%.
 This additional 15% tax is known as Division 293 tax.
 From 1 July 2017, the concessional (before-tax) contributions of Australians earning more than $250,000 (rather than just over $300,000) will also be hit by the 15% Division 293 tax.
 For more information see SuperGuide article Double contributions tax for more high-income earners.